Introduction - 21st May 2017.

 - The sky can be regarded as 'the secret workings' of the cosmos, and the movement of the stars as a code; the changes in the sky are regarded as meaningful.

-- The heavens give power to the elites - the ruler requires 'the mandate of heaven' and the people require performance and ceremony.
-Bringing the movement of the sun or moon into the performance would be the domain of the astronomer priest as shaman, and would of course prove his or her power.
+- The ruler requires 'the mandate of heaven' and the people require performance and ceremony.
+Bringing the movement of the sun or moon into the performance would be the domain of the astronomer priest as shaman.

 Why study archeoastronomy?